 As a child, Pip Hare sailed small boats on Suffolk’s River Deben.
-Now based in Poole, Dorset, she’s set her sights on the race of a lifetime: the single-handed, non-stop, round-the-world Vendée Globe.
+Now, she’s set her sights on the race of a lifetime: the single-handed, non-stop, round-the-world Vendée Globe.

 In preparation, Pip has teamed up with world sailing speed record holder Paul Larsen to campaign her IMOCA 60 Superbigou in the Rolex Fastnet race.
 Starting from Cowes on Saturday 3rd August 2019, they join a fleet of 27 IMOCA 60s, 23 of which have been entered for the Vendée Globe race in 2020.
 With that much talent and commitment on the line, competitors and bystanders are in for an exciting ride.